benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 - **Curriculum uptake**: is the curriculum developed for the c/c/c studio sessions used by HS teachers to run similar groups in their schools?

-TODO also perhaps mention stages here

 ## Business Readiness

 ### Physical space

-The c/c/c studio will require a room for one 2-3 hour session every week in an after-school friendly timeslot (perhaps 4pm-6pm).
+The c/c/c studio (stage three) will require a room for one 2-3 hour session every week in an after-school friendly timeslot (perhaps 4pm-6pm).
 This room needs to have one computer per student (either a lab machine or personal laptop) which can run a modern web browser (Chrome, Firefox, Safari).
 One of our computer labs in Building #145 should do the job initially.

 In addition, some sound gear may be required for the students interested in making music, e.g. headphones & a small mixing desk (I have some of this gear